dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 <TabItem value="enterprise" label="Enterprise plans">

-If you're on an Enterprise plans and have the correct [permissions](/docs/cloud/manage-access/enterprise-permissions), you can add or remove licenses by adjusting your user seat count:
+If you're on an Enterprise plans and have the correct [permissions](/docs/cloud/manage-access/enterprise-permissions), you can add or remove licenses by adjusting your user seat count (an IT license won't count towards seat usage):

 - To remove a user, go to **Account Settings**, select **Users** under **Teams**.
 Select the user you want to remove, click **Edit**, and then **Delete**.
 This action cannot be undone.
 However, you can re-invite the user with the same info if you deleted the user in error.<br />